sourcegraph/handbook/content/product/design/workshops/user-story-mapping.md

 # User story mapping workshop

 User story mapping is a fantastic technique for capturing a broad understanding of a project or effort and breaking it down into actionable milestones or iterations.
 Often, bigger efforts have complex dependencies that may not be easily understood in isolation.
 The user story mapping process helps the team to think about the effort with an underlying structure and ultimately decide how to approach the work.

-You can use whatever tools work for you—I’ve used physical whiteboards, Miro, Mural, and even Figma for this in the past, though I mostly use Miro at Sourcegraph.
+You can use whatever tools work for you—physical whiteboards, Miro, Mural, and even Figma.
+We mostly use Miro at Sourcegraph.
 It’s less about the tools and more about the process.

 ## Details